 A Second class is required for pilots who fly commercially—in operations such as crop dusting, delivering canceled checks, or carrying passengers or cargo for hire.
 The Second class medical is valid for commercial privileges for 12 months.

 A Third class medical certificate is appropriate for student pilots, recreational pilots, and private pilots who fly for pleasure or personal business (but not for hire).
-Student pilots need only a Third class/student pilot certificate that serves as a combination pilot and medical certificate.
 A third class medical is valid for 60 months for pilots under age 40, and 24 months for applicants who are age 40 or older.

 12 months if under age 40